texbois/salmonbot/README.md

 #### chest

-the bot performs perceptual image comparison against a hardcoded hash, additionally checking whether has already participated (boolean state per user ID)
+perform perceptual image comparison against a hardcoded hash, additionally preventing the player from participating more than once (the player's id is stored/looked up in a set)

+#### stone

+controls the player's progression by placing their id in buckets (sets) according to the submitted image.

+the challenge is split into several stages with distinct images. to advance to the next one, the player's id needs to exist in all buckets for the current stage.

 #### test

-the bot replies with perceptual hashes of images it receives — handy for development and testing
+reply with perceptual hashes of submitted images — handy for development and testing